A Detailed Guide to Hidden Costs for First-Time Renters in Chicago

 Internet

-You can expect to pay between $40-60 per month for (60 Mbps) internet service.
-This cost may fluctuate depending upon the internet speed you choose.
+You can expect to pay between $40 and $60 per month for 60 Mbps of internet service.
+This cost may fluctuate depending on the internet speed you choose.

 These bills are normally sent out quarterly and the amount you’ll pay will depend on how much you consume.
 Also, some landlords may require that you pay a connection fee, so be sure to ask about that in advance.